mopidy/mopidy.js/README.md

 3. Clone Mopidy.js from GitHub.

-4. Run `yarn` to install dependencies.
+4. Run `npm install` to install dependencies.

-5. Run `yarn start` to run the demo application at http://localhost:1234/.
+5. Run `npm start` to run the demo application at http://localhost:1234/.

 This setup uses hot module reloading, so any changes you do to the demo application files, `examples/web.{html,js}`, will instantly be visible in